 Still, what a difference 5 years makes!
 If you’re looking for one chart that says it all (the TL:DR version), here it is:

 So yes, 18-24-year-olds are watching less traditional TV with each passing quarter, likely due in part to increasing consumption of digital video and more time spent with their smartphones.

-With that in mind, reports are coming out suggesting that streaming video has supplanted linear TV as the dominant form of video consumption among youth:
+With that in mind, reports have been out suggesting that streaming video has supplanted linear TV as the dominant form of video consumption among youth:

 What does Nielsen data have to say about streaming versus traditional TV?
 According to the data presented by Nielsen, traditional TV is still the single largest video consumption source.
 It’s also clear that measurement concerns persist, as its Comparable Metrics report notes the various video metrics included and not included in consumption counts.
 For example, smartphone and tablet video figures do not include content available through applications and the web where video is not the primary focus, such as Facebook.
 Even so, the methodology does include apps and sites where one might expect most long-form video consumption, such as Netflix and HBO GO… It’s worth keeping those disclosures in mind when looking at the following chart.

 Note that the above chart measures video consumption among users of each medium; those 18-34-year-olds who don’t watch video on their smartphones are not diluting the average.
 Were one to average these figures out among the total population (bearing in mind that this would dilute viewing time for digital devices such as tablets to a greater extent than traditional TV), the gap would be greater.